First Price vs. Second Price Auction Explained

 In this type of auction, both advertisers and publishers gain visibility into the actual cost of the impression and the fees taken by SSPs or Ad Exchanges, providing a high level of transparency.

 First-price auctions generally benefit publishers more than second-price auctions.
-According to a survey by Digiday, 78% of publishers reported that switching from second-price to first-price auctions has helped them maximize their ad revenues.
+According to a Digiday survey, 78% of publishers reported that switching from second-price to first-price auctions has helped them maximize their ad revenues.

 How Does First-Price Auction Work?